ldtteam/MinecoloniesWiki/source/buildings/townhall.md

   <div class="col-sm-12 col-md">
     <ul>
      <br>
      <li><strong>Page 1: </strong>The happiness indices.
-You can keep track of the 3 main areas that will lower or raise the happiness of your colony here.
-There are 3 colors: Green (everything is fine), Orange (needs attention as it's below optimal level), Red (immediate attention is needed-it's at a critically low level).</li><br>
+You can keep track of the areas that will lower or raise the happiness of your citizens here.
+The colors, in order from best to worst, are: green (super happy), blue (happy), yellow (not happy), and red (big problem here-your citizens are definitely not happy).
+There's also black, which will show up if something went wrong.</li><br>
      <li><strong>Page 2: </strong>Blank for now (future use).</li>
     </ul>
   </div>